 This packet covers how rocks have been used (for walls, buildings, roads, etc.) and some famous rock landmarks (Uluru, Arches, the Rock of Gibraltar, among others).
 It covers some basic facts about rocks and explores how we use minerals in our environment.
 It also goes into mining and recycling as these are two topics we haven’t covered in earth science.
 Finally, the packet covers the months and birthstones.
 I also made some Montessori-type cards for ED.
 I’ll share those in a few days.

 Our Rocks and Minerals Packet is free for you to download if you think it’ll be of some use for your child or students.
-I make these materials for my own kids, but am always so grateful to others who have shared their work with us.
-If you do download it, I’d love to hear from you either here or over at my Homeschool Den Facebook page.
+I make these materials for my own kids, but hope it comes in handy for your kids too!

 This is 26 pages.
 Pages 1-13 are for younger kids (preK or K); pages 14-26 are better suited to older kids.